How to Get a Lease

 Learn more about moving into your apartment.

-To be considered for a White Course Apartment lease, applicants must meet the following eligibility requirements:
+To be considered for a White Course Apartment lease, applicants must meet and maintain the following eligibility requirements:

 - The primary tenant (lease holder) must be a registered student at the University.